PaulioRandall/svelte-gds-design-system/README.md

 A [Sveltekit](https://kit.svelte.dev/) project template for building GOVUK services that use GDS Desgin System.

-> **Authors note:** The name of the project and repository will be definitely be changing once I figure out what I'm actually creating here.
+## Purpose (EXPERIMENTAL)

-## EXPERIMENTAL
+The purpose of this project is to explore the use of Svelte for crafting web content using GDS design system components.

 This project is currently very experimental.
 Component interfaces and implementations are constantly being rewritten as new ideas are tried out.
 Over time a stable set of components and a standard interface pattern should emerge.
 But this seems far off at the moment because there is soo much to explore.

 > **Authors note:** I really hope to try out [Deno](https://deno.land/) as an alternative to Node.
 Historically, Sveltekit required [Vite](https://vitejs.dev/) and [Node Package Manager (npm)](https://www.npmjs.com/) which Deno did not support.
 This seems to no longer be the case.
-Deno aligns better with the values and principles of this project, particularly in terms of security and development ease.
+Deno aligns better with my values and principles, particularly in terms of security and ease of development.

 ## Ready to go tools

 The template comes with some pre-setup tools and is intentially minimal.
 This means keeping as close to pure HTML, CSS, and JS as feasible.

-Most frontends don't need SASS, SCSS, TypeScript, YARN and other supportive tooling but you can add these and swap existing tools in and out to suite your needs and preferences:
+Most frontends don't need SASS, SCSS, TypeScript, YARN, or other supportive tooling but you can add these and swap existing out tooling to suite your needs and preferences:

 > **Authors note:** The list below will likely change as ideas and options are explored.
 However, removals will be favoured over additions.